-Table 4: The role of heterogeneity and market structure assumptions
+Table 5: The role of consumer heterogeneity assumptions

-Note: As in the BLP data, the share of outside goods is calibrated to 90%, the share of domestic cars is 68%, and we set average ε_m to 4 for 1000 repetitions.
+Note: Each row applies different heterogeneity settings to Logit demand.
+As in the BLP data, the share of outside goods is calibrated to 90%, the share of domestic cars is 68%, and we set average ε_m to 4 for 1000 repetitions.
+The simulation has 9 firms with 10 models each; the combined market share of the top 5 firms is 84% (as compared to 86% in BLP).